vic-cintra/vic-cintra-ASCIItoHexorBinary/README.txt

 If xCode is not installed, the application can be run from the terminal using: g++ xed.cpp -o xed

 Then for hex enter:
 ./xed include.txt

 Or for binary enter:
 ./xed -b include.txt

 The makefile takes care of the inputs required.
-However, if you would like to run a different file through, you can copy and paste it and replace Churchills speech.
+Also, if you would like to run a different file through, you can copy and paste it and replace Churchills speech.